-Figure 2-6.
+Figure 2-5.
 Flow Diagram of LDA Instruction

-decoder control store logic.
+decode control store logic.
 If the instruction buffer contains another single-word addressing instruction, the next address will be 182 (SWA10) and the sequence will be repeated.

-Figures 2-5 and 2-6 show a flowchart and flow diagram of the microinstruction sequence described.
+Figures 2-4 and 2-5 show a flowchart and flow diagram of the microinstruction sequence described.
 Note that the pipeline effect of buffering instructions permits efficient use of the memory.
-(A 330-nanosecond semiconductor memory was assumed).
+(A 330 nanosecond semiconductor memory was assumed).